yifeifang/cse481c/Lab-9:-Robot-web-tools.md

 # Implement the backend
 The rest of this lab will focus on implementing the backend.
-The next two labs present two alternative ways of implementing the frontend.
+The next lab presents one way of implementing the frontend.

 Below we show how to implement the backend for each requirement of this sample teleop interface:
 1. Read the torso height